mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Here, we are using the fact that the type `ConnectionIO[A]` is a _monad_, which means that we can chain operations on it through a sequence of calls to `flatMap` and `map` methods.
+Here, we are using the fact that the type `ConnectionIO[A]` is a _monad_, which means we can chain operations on it through a sequence of calls to `flatMap` and `map` methods.

 Doobie allows us to insert more than one row at a time.
-However, to do so, we have to desugar the the `sql` interpolator and the subsequent call to the `run` method.
+However, to do so, we have to desugar the `sql` interpolator and the subsequent call to the `run` method.
 So, let's first remove the syntactic sugar:

 ```scala
 val name = "John Travolta"